Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 https://leetcode.com/problems/cutting-ribbons/

-We are given a ribbon of length `n` and a set of possible ribbon lengths.
+We are given a ribbon of length `n` and a set of possible `ribbonLengths`.
 We need to cut the ribbon into the maximum number of pieces that comply with the above-mentioned possible lengths.
 Write a method that will return the count of pieces.

 #### Example 1: